Hummingbirds Found in Georgia: (Pictures and Sounds)

 Buff-bellied hummingbirds are found in Mexico and northern Guatemala.

-They have also been frequently observed along the coast of the Gulf of Mexico in the southern United States, which includes Texas, Louisiana, Mississippi, Alabama, and Florida.
+They are observed along the coast of the Gulf of America in the southern United States and are a an extremely rare/vagrant hummingbird to Georgia.

 Sightings map show Buff-bellied hummingbirds have documented Georgia sightings in Thomasville and Valdosta.